 - “I” (Incomplete) Transcript Entry.
 Upon receipt of the written approval for an extension of time, the Registrar shall enter on the student’s transcript an “I” (Incomplete) for the offering.
 If no written approval for an extension of time has been received on or before the last day for submitting final grades for the offering, the Registrar shall enter on the student’s transcript the grade submitted by the instructor or, if no grade has been submitted, an “F”

 D. Change of Final Grades

 A faculty member shall not change a final grade after submitting it to the Registrar except to correct a clerical error or, after a substantive review of the work product on which the grade is based, an error of fact.
 Only a final course grade may be appealed.
-Appeals from an instructor’s grade may be made only to the Dean of UNH Law or the Dean’s designee.
+Appeals from an instructor’s grade may be made only to the Dean of UNH Franklin Pierce School of Law (UNH Law) or the Dean’s designee.
 Notice of Appeal must be in writing delivered no later than the fifth week of the fall semester in the case of grades from spring or summer courses or the fifth week of the spring semester in the case of grades from fall courses.
 Within fourteen calendar days of filing a notice of appeal, the student shall file a written memorandum in support of the appeal.
 (See Rule XII A (3) (a) for permitted grounds of appeal and rules of procedure.)